microsoft/msrflute/_sources/overview.rst.txt

     :align: center
     :width: 500

-    FLUTE uses a distributed processing architecture backed by OpenMPI.
+    FLUTE uses a distributed processing architecture backed by torch.distributed.

 Execution runs for up to N training rounds.
 In each round the orchestrator may sample a subset of clients, and may also randomly delay pseudo-gradient updates from some clients to future rounds.
 The orchestrator will also periodically distribute evaluation tasks to determine model quality on validation and test data.